Telerik and Kendo UI Design Kits for Figma

 - You can quickly turn a template into a shared Figma library.

-To download a Kendo UI Design Kit for Figma, navigate to the desired kit and follow the instructions on duplicating a file from the Figma Community.
+To download the Telerik and Kendo UI Kits for Figma, navigate to the desired kit and follow the instructions on duplicating a file from the Figma Community.

-Each Kendo UI Kit for Figma contains the following pages, most of which provide multiple frames that group similar design assets:
+Each Telerik and Kendo UI Kit for Figma contains the following pages, most of which provide multiple frames that group similar design assets:

 - _Getting Started—Briefly explains what you need to know to start using the UI kits.